SoloVid/Thy/lessons.md

 ## Functions as Values

 Remember how I said that a **function** is a **value**?
-You may not have noticed how I said that in passing, but this is a really important concept!
+Maybe not, but this is a really important concept!
 A **function** is a **value** just like a **string** or a **number**--it just has a different **type**.

 ### Named Functions